EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

 .. function:: Description.append(text)

-   Appends a text to this description.
+   Appends *text* to this description.

    :arg text: Text to append to this description.
    :returns:  this.